 We recently ranked all of California's ski resorts, so you can see where Boreal stacks up against all its nearby ski hills!

 Boreal is not a part of any nationwide lift ticket system.
 Passes such as Epic, IKON, or Mountain Collective allow pass holders to ski at multiple mountians with a single purchase.
-Unfortunately, none of those passes with with Boreal Ski Resort.
+Unfortunately, none of those passes work with Boreal Ski Resort.
 To purchase season passes, you'll need to visit Boreal's website.

 There are numerous options to stay at Boreal around the resort.
 Check out the available options with the form below.